 The Honorable Henry Lee Adams, Jr.

 Judge Adams was appointed a United States District Judge for the Middle District of Florida in December 1993.
 He received his B.S. in 1966 from Florida A & M University and his J.D. from Howard University College of Law in 1969.
-He was awarded a Reginald Heber Smith Fellowship in April 1969 and after completing a Consumer Rights and Poverty Law training program at Haverford College, Ardmore, Pennsylvania, was assigned to the Duval County Legal Aid Association (n/k/a Jacksonville Area Legal Aid Association, Inc).
-In November 1970, he was appointed Assistant Public Defender of the Fourth Judicial Circuit and remained in that position until January, 1972, when he joined the law firm of Sheppard, Fletcher, Hand & Adams.
+He was awarded a Reginald Heber Smith Fellowship in April 1969 and after completing a Consumer Rights and Poverty Law training program at Haverford College, Ardmore, Pennsylvania, was assigned to the Duval County Legal Aid Association (n/k/a Jacksonville Area Legal Aid, Inc).
+In November 1970, he was appointed Assistant Public Defender of the Fourth Judicial Circuit and remained in that position until January 1972, when he joined the law firm of Sheppard, Fletcher, Hand & Adams.
 In 1976, he joined the law firm of Marshall and Adams where he maintained a general practice of law.
 In October 1979, he was appointed Circuit Judge in and for the Fourth Judicial Circuit (Clay, Duval and Nassau Counties), where he served until his appointment to the federal bench.
-Judge Adams currently serves as a Board Member of Communities in Schools of Jacksonville, Inc., and the Jacksonville Public Education Fund.

 The hyperlink below is a list of investments, of which the judge is aware, owned by family members or by him, which are subject to reporting on his annual Financial Disclosure Report, or which could constitute a financial interest that might necessitate recusal.
 This information is provided so that participants in this case will be able to advise the Court if there is any actual or apparent conflict of interest in the assignment of a case to this Judge.
 This information is not to be used for any other purpose.
 Attention is directed to the Ethics Reform Act of 1989, published in Title 5 of the United States Code Annotated, Appendix 4, Sections 101-112, for information concerning the procedure for obtaining copies of the Financial Disclosure Report.